IgorMazhitov/IgorMazhitov/README.md

 - 🌱 I’m currently learning JavaScript, CSS, HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mazhitov.igo@mail.ru
+- Check Portfolio repository - I'm proud of it!

 <!---
 Hello once again.
 Here's my story and I'll add some in future.
 I'm from a family with total salary of 2-2,5k$ per year, depends on how long my father has stayed